cheruvathoorshajd/BizzNex/README.md

 This project is licensed under the MIT License.

-© 2024 BizzHub.
+© 2024 BizzNex.
 All rights reserved.